 One of the primary benefit of using sauna is detoxification through profound sweating.

-Art indicates a joyful element, as it rightfully should be.
-Gathering in saunas can include a social element; think Turkish Hammam where in addition of sweating you can engage in conversation and laughter or Russian Banya, where you can befriend someone to help you use the birch, oak or eucalyptus broom, returning the favor of course!
+Gathering in saunas can include a social element.
+Think Turkish Hammam where in addition of sweating you can engage in conversation and laughter or Russian Banya, where you can befriend someone to help you use the birch, oak or eucalyptus broom, returning the favor of course!
 It can become part of your life you are looking forward to for many reasons.

 Balance temperature, duration and hydration.
 As suggested by Dr. Joseph Pizzorno, start at 110 degrees Fahrenheit for fifteen minutes.
 “If you start sweating within five minutes and are sweating heavily by ten minutes, this is the right temperature for you” he says, “if not, increase temperature to 120 degrees”, again, if not go ahead increase to 130 degrees.
 The key is to find the right temperature for you, the one that “prompts you to sweat heavily within ten minutes” ultimately in a way that releases an oily sweat.